Profitus Review Summary

 You should know that selling your portfolio might take a few days or weeks.
 The secondary market is an excellent option to liquidate your investments, should you need it.

-If you want to be able to have access to your money, we suggest using other P2P lending platforms.
+If you want access to your money, we suggest using other P2P lending platforms.

 Esketit and Bondora are two platforms that allow you to instantly withdraw most, if not all, of your investments.